c-git/c-git.github.io/content/misc/til.md

 # Deleting files on linux

-Deleting a folder does not kick out any terminals in that folder.
+Deleting a folder does not kick out (close) any terminals in that folder.
 Technically I didn't learn that today but I experienced it for the first time today.
-I think presenting this one as a narrative may prove more entertaining and less like random fairly useless knowledge.
+I think presenting this one as a narrative may prove more entertaining and less like random and somewhat useless knowledge.

 <details>
   <summary>Click to expand!</summary>